mahpat16/rtd-api-doc/docs/source/timeseries.rst

 How to train your custom timeseries predictive models
 -----------------------------------------------------
 1. Find the **Timeseries** base model.
-2. Retrain or Customize the base model with your training data
+2. Train or Customize the base model with your training data

 --------------------------------